How important is honey in the diets of hunter-gatherers?

 Want to Know More?

-Listen to an interview with Alyssa Crittenden about the importance of honey:
+Listen to a radio interview with Alyssa Crittenden about the importance of honey: